cesarderio/reading-notes/301d8/class03.md

 * **CIDR** notation is a way to show the information (range of IP addresses) in the CIDR block.

+* **CIDR** - Classless InterDomain Routing - How we define subnets for purpose of routing traffic between them.

 How many octets are found in an IPv4 address?

 * There are four octets (8-bit decimal numbers)